mewore/mini-jam-157-electric/README.md

 - [x] 💙💜 Clock entity
 - [x] 💙 When creatures encounter the clock, they start gnawing on it.
 If they succeed, the level is lost.
 The player can also lose if a creature eats the wire origin.
-- [ ] 💙 When the player runs out of energy, the level is lost - there is a camera shake and the lights of the wire shut down one by one
+- [x] 💙 When the player runs out of energy, the level is lost - ~~there is a camera shake and the lights of the wire shut down one by one~~
-- [ ] 💙 Over time, energy is lost.
-- [ ] 💙 Creature gnawing progress.
+- [x] 💙 Creature gnawing progress.
 - [ ] 💙 Hold {Space} to unleash an electric surge attack
 - [ ] 💜 Battery sprite
 - [ ] 💙 If the wire is connected to the clock and the wire has enough power, the clock starts ticking and the power